fbpx

 What Are Bay Windows?

 The bay window is a classic choice that has been an architectural feature in homes since the 17th century.
-The typical configuration of a bay window is to have three windows that are arranged at angles to create a frame that extends outwards from the exterior wall of the house, creating extra space inside.
+The typical configuration of a bay window is to have three vinyl windows that are arranged at angles to create a frame that extends outwards from the exterior wall of the house, creating extra space inside.
 Generally, the center window is larger and fixed, but the two smaller windows on either side are usually open.

 Bay windows feature a large picture window in the center that tends to offer an unobstructed view.
 The windows on either side are often double-hung or casement windows that can be opened to provide ventilation.
 The typical configuration involves 30-degree or 45-degree angles, but it may be possible to have custom angles if necessary.